 We are exposed to market risk related to changes in interest rates.
-We had cash, cash equivalents and marketable securities of \$209.7 million as of March 31, 2022, which consisted primarily of money market accounts and U.S. Treasury securities.
+We had cash and cash equivalents of \$187.5 million as of March 31, 2023, which consisted primarily of U.S. Treasury securities and money market accounts.

 The primary objective of our investment activities is to preserve capital to fund our operations.
 We also seek to maximize income from our investments without assuming significant risk.
 To achieve our objectives, we maintain investment vehicles with high credit quality and short-term duration, in accordance with our board-approved investment policy.
-Such interest-earning instruments carry a degree of interest rate risk; however, historical fluctuations in interest income have not been significant for us.
-Due to the generally short-term maturities and low risk profile of our cash equivalents, an immediate 100 basis point increase or decrease in interest rates during any of the periods presented would not have had a material impact on our condensed consolidated financial statements.
+Such interest-earning instruments carry a degree of interest rate risk.
+However, due to the generally short-term maturities and low risk profile of our cash equivalents, an immediate 100 basis point increase or decrease in interest rates during any of the periods presented would increase or decrease our annual net loss by less than \$2 million in our condensed consolidated financial statements.